RustyStriker/bevy_physimple/GETTING_STARTED.md

 This lib takes care of:

 - collision
+- solving said collision and providing some information about them
 - that is pretty much it

 while it also provides continuous collision, it is quite limited and works only for `With<Vel>` against entities marked with `StaticBody` or `Sensor`

 What you need to take care of:

-- Gravity
+- Gravity(If you want)
 - Applying movement(except for `With<Vel>` entities)
-- Actually reacting to the collision events(solving is done automatically)
+- Actually reacting to the collision events(solving is done automatically, and `With<Vel>` will slide the movement along the collision normal)

 Now I know you might be asking youself: